-The student will need to speak to an Executive Student Services Advisor to complete a Letter of Intent (LOI) form prior to being re-entered into their program of study.
+The student will need to speak to a Re-Entry Advisor to complete a Re-Entry Interest Form (RIF) prior to being reentered into their program of study.

 Re-entering students will be placed into the same program from which they withdrew (if within 3 terms, otherwise they will be placed in the newest version of the program) and will be subject to any course/exam requirements of the program of study.
 Eligible students may petition to return under Re-Entry status to the University no more than three (3) times during the period of one (1) calendar year.
 Subsequent petitions are subject to a waiting period of one (1) calendar year from LDA.